 - Part B: Medical insurance – covers the costs of health care outside medical facilities.
-Offers coverage for doctors’ services, hospital outpatient care, home health care, mental health and some preventative health care services.
+Offers coverage for doctors’ services, hospital outpatient care, mental health and some preventative health care services.

 - Part C: Medicare Advantage (MA) plans – policies you can purchase from certain private insurance carriers that provide the same (or more) coverage as Parts A and B.

 - Part D: Prescription drug coverage offered through private Medicare-approved insurance companies.

 Many people with Part A do not pay a premium because they have already paid enough into the system.
 As with Social Security, a certain portion from each one of your paychecks is deducted to pay for Medicare.
 When you’ve had Medicare tax withheld from you or your spouse’s pay for at least 40 calendar quarters, then you may be eligible for free Part A coverage.